kilpkonn/msc-thesis/main.typ

 ) <rust-impl-method>

 Similarly to "free function" tactic it also ignores functions that have non-default generic parameters defined on the function for the same reasons.
-However, generics defined on the `impl` block #suggestion[possess][pose] no issues as they are associated with the target type, and we can provide concrete values for them.
+However, generics defined on the `impl` block pose no issues as they are associated with the target type, and we can provide concrete values for them.

 A performance tweak for this tactic is to only search the `impl` blocks for types that are new to us meaning that they were not present in the last iteration.
 This implies we run this tactic only in the forward direction i.e. we need to have term for the receiver type before using this tactic.